Skip to main content

 Checking the Kind of Expression

-To identify if an expression is a number, symbol, function, string or dictionary, use the following boolean expressions:
+To identify if an expression is a number, symbol, function or string use the following boolean expressions:

 The value of expr.numericValue may be: